zhongl/scala-with-cats/src/pages/type-classes/given.md

 // method whichInt in object A
 ```

-We can import given instances from other scopes, just like we can import normal values, but we must explicitly import given values.
+We can import given instances from other scopes, just like we can import normal values, but we must explicitly say we want to import given instances.
 The following code does not work because we have not explicitly imported the given instances.

 ```scala mdoc:reset:fail
 object A {